Thursday, October 31, 2024

 Selection: Two of each pose are included, except for the machine gunner (who only comes one to a set).
 Put together, they generally make for a convincing unit (although like I said earlier, I'm not sure how accurate it would be for one unit to wear such a variety of uniforms at the same time), although it might have been a better selection to have two machine gunners and one officer.

-Scale: The figures in this set are on the diminutive side, even compared to other Mars figures (let alone 60mm figures).
+Scale: The figures in this set are somewhat on the diminutive side for 54mm scale, even compared to other Mars figures (let alone 60mm figures).

 Left to right: Airfix Afrika Korps, Mars Red Army, TSSD 60mm Red Army